 There were several reasons the Town revised its budget throughout the year.
 The Town received more Ad Valorem property taxes than originally budgeted and increased its' revenues to account for this change.
-Although expenditures were compliant with budgetary requirements, the Town did amend the budget to adjust to actual expenses incurred and to move some expenses, such as our annual library contribution and animal control fee to the correct departmental budget line item.
+Although expenditures were compliant with budgetary requirements, the Town did amend the budget to adjust to actual expenses incurred and to move some expenses to the correct departmental budget line item.